manju07/java-spring-boot-microservice-app/README.md

-`rgb(9, 105, 218)`
 ##  Microservice Application

-This application built on spring boot, spring cloud, Cloud-Config, Eureka Naming server, Zuual API gateway, OAuth-2, Swagger and MySql DB.
+This application is built on Spring Boot, spring cloud, Cloud-Config, Eureka Naming server, Zuual API gateway, OAuth-2, Swagger2, and MySql DB.

 `Note:`
-- We are using a github repo for managing service config properties files. please clone below repo before running this application locally - [github repo link](https://github.com/manju07/java-spring-boot-microservice-app-config)
+- We are using a GitHub repo for managing service config properties files. please clone below repo before running this application locally - [github repo link](https://github.com/manju07/java-spring-boot-microservice-app-config)

-- To run MySql locally with docker, please refer this document, its part of this repo `java-spring-boot-microservice-app/dbSetup.md`
+- To run MySql locally with docker, please refer to this document, it is part of this repo `java-spring-boot-microservice-app/dbSetup.md`

 ## Microservices

 ### cloud-config-server
-This will provide the service config property during runtime basis on enviroment /configured at service level.
+This will provide the service config property during runtime basis on the environment/configured at the service level.

-As you are cloned the repo, you need to specify the repo path in file `cloud-config-server/src/main/resources/application-dev.properties.`
+As you are cloning the repo, you need to specify the repo path in this file `cloud-config-server/src/main/resources/application-dev.properties.`

 > spring.cloud.config.server.git.uri=file:/path_to_git_repo
 #